danforbes/substrate-wiki/Parachains.md

 or look in the `polkadot/parachain/tests/res/` folder on master.

 Run the adder-collator binary with arguments to connect it to validators in the network, which also runs the relay chain.
+It will help if you have validators' node IDs to connect to.

 ```rust
 cargo run -p adder-collator -- ARGS_GO_HERE